HomeAndroidHow to Set a Custom Battery Charge Limit in Android

 What is a Custom Battery Charge Limit in Android?

-In the case of Li-ion batteries, batteries deplete over time.
+Li-ion batteries deplete over time.
 However, that time is escalated if the battery is charged from 0 to 100% often.
-Nevertheless, these days Li-Polymer batteries are used, which are no different either in case of charge cycles and can deplete overtime with usage.
+Nevertheless, these days, Li-polymer batteries are used, which are no different either in terms of charge cycles and can deplete over time with usage.

 As a result, when a custom battery charge limit is set in Android, the battery charging is limited to the set percentage.
 Hence, making the Li-ion battery immune from getting completely charged.